bookofproofs/bookofproofs.github.io/_sources/history/18th-century/steiner.md

 * Steiner disliked algebra and analysis and believed that calculation replaces thinking while geometry stimulates thinking.
 * Despite being a mathematical genius, in other ways Steiner was a difficult person.
 * The last ten years of Steiner's life were increasingly difficult through illness.
-* Steiner never married and, perhaps as a consequence, left a fortune on his death.
 * One third of this fortune went to the Berlin Academy to found the Steiner Prize.

 Born 18 March 1796, Utzenstorf, Switzerland.
 Died 1 April 1863, Bern, Switzerland.